git-ZiMM/RRC--Enhanced-Power-Storage/README.md

 Large Ship: Vanilla - 100m/s | ENHANCED 200 m/s

 **** To help with added weight to Containers, Thank You Meridius_IX / Lucas!!!
 PLEASE CREDIT AUTHOR OF SCRIPT [HERE](https://steamcommunity.com/sharedfiles/filedetails/?id=1660726401)

+# FAQ#

+Q. **I installed mod on my server, but all items are still the Vanilla Version?**

+A. _If you installed mod on a NEW World.
+Close Space Engineers > Unsubscribe to mod > Resubscribe and let SE update mod > Open SE.
+If you installed on a pre-existing world, you must create Container/Battery/Solarpanel or Wind Turbine and replace the old ones._

 ## Download/Subscribe Mod